MessageSquare0x

 A continuous performance review system that works needs three things traditional programs can't deliver: low friction for participants, adaptive depth, and signal detection between scheduled touchpoints.

-Low friction means no forms.
-The moment an employee opens a structured questionnaire, they shift into compliance mode.
+Low friction means no heavy forms.
+The moment an employee opens a long template, they shift into compliance mode.
 The alternative is a conversational approach — individual, adaptive exchanges where follow-up questions adjust based on what the person actually says.
 This is the difference between asking "Rate your manager's communication on a scale of 1-5" and exploring what communication actually looks like in their daily work.

 Adaptive depth means following the thread.
 In a static review, every employee answers the same questions regardless of context.
 In an adaptive conversation, when someone mentions a skills gap or a friction point with a new process, the exchange goes deeper on that specific topic.
 This produces qualitative data that forms can't capture — the kind HR leaders need to make decisions, not just track metrics.